KS DB Merge Tools logo KS DB Merge Tools

 Table definitions false-positive changes caused by data macros

-In the Pro version table definition is considered as changed if it has changed data macros XML, or if one side has data macros but the other side has no data macros at all.
+In the Standard version table definition is considered as changed if it has changed data macros XML, or if one side has data macros but the other side has no data macros at all.
 In some cases this may cause false positive changes if data macros XML is changed but these changes do not represent actual data macros changes.
 Please let us know if you're facing such an issue so we could provide a fix for your concrete case.

 Data